awsdocs/amazon-ecs-developer-guide/doc_source/asg-capacity-providers.md

 The following should be considered when creating an Auto Scaling group for a capacity provider\.
 + If managed termination protection is enabled when you create a capacity provider, the Auto Scaling group and each Amazon EC2 instance in the Auto Scaling group must have instance protection from scale in enabled as well\.
 For more information, see [Instance Protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection) in the *AWS Auto Scaling User Guide*\.
 + If managed scaling is enabled when you create a capacity provider, the Auto Scaling group desired count can be set to `0`\.
 When managed scaling is enabled, Amazon ECS manages the scale\-in and scale\-out actions of the Auto Scaling group\.
-+ If the lower bound optimal behaviour is desired the Auto Scaling group should be configured to use one availability zone and one instance type.
+**Note**
+It is recommended to configure your Auto Scaling group to use a single Amazon EC2 instance type and Availability Zone when managed scaling is enabled\.
+For more information, see [Managed scale\-out behavior](#managed-scaling-scaleout)\.

 For more information on creating an Amazon EC2 Auto Scaling launch configuration, see [Launch Configurations](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) in the *Amazon EC2 Auto Scaling User Guide*\.